Skip to content

 Does iCareFone work with iOS 18 and iPhone 15 Pro?

 Yes.
-We tested the 8.x build on iOS 18.3 with an iPhone 15 Pro and every feature worked, including the system repair tool.
-Tenorshare typically pushes a compatibility update within 2-3 weeks of each major iOS release.
+The current 8.x build supports iOS 18 and the iPhone 15 Pro, including the system repair tool.
+Tenorshare typically pushes a compatibility update within a few weeks of each major iOS release.

 Can iCareFone recover deleted photos or messages?

 No. iCareFone backs up, transfers, and restores existing data, but it has no recovery scanner for deleted items.
 For that, use Tenorshare’s UltData iPhone Data Recovery tool or Wondershare Dr.Fone.
-Both run a deep scan of iOS storage and pull back deleted photos, messages, and call logs that iCareFone never sees, with hit rates between 65% and 80% depending on how recently the item was deleted and whether you’ve used the device since.
+Both run a deep scan of iOS storage and pull back deleted photos, messages, and call logs that iCareFone never sees, with recovery success depending on how recently the item was deleted and whether you’ve used the device since.

 Will iCareFone work without a USB cable?

 It needs an initial USB pairing.
-After that first plug-in, Wi-Fi syncing is supported on the same network, but Wi-Fi backup is roughly 2-3x slower than USB based on our testing.
+After that first plug-in, Wi-Fi syncing is supported on the same network, but Wi-Fi backup is noticeably slower than a wired USB connection.

 How is iCareFone different from Tenorshare ReiBoot?